-The University of Colorado Denver | Anschutz Medical Campus is committed to providing a safe and nondiscriminatory environment for all members of the University community.
-The University prohibits all forms of Sexual Misconduct, including all conduct prohibited by Title IX and other sexual misconduct.
+The CU Denver is committed to providing a safe and non-discriminatory environment for all members of the university community.
+The university prohibits all forms of Sexual Misconduct, including sexual assault, dating violence, domestic violence, stalking, and all other conduct prohibited by Title IX and other sexual misconduct.
 These forms of misconduct and Related Violations are defined in APS 5014, Sexual Misconduct, Intimate Partner Violence, and Stalking Policy (Appendix A).
-This document identifies the procedures the University follows when it receives a report alleging Sexual Misconduct.
-The University uses these procedures to investigate and resolve any such allegations and to impose disciplinary sanctions against individuals found responsible for violating the policy.
-The University's Office of Equity strives to stop, prevent, and remedy discrimination, harassment, sexual misconduct, and any related retaliation; provide education on these topics; design policy to make our campus safer and more inclusive; and ensure all people are treated with dignity, compassion, and respect.
+This document identifies the procedures the university follows when it receives a report alleging sexual misconduct.
+The university uses these procedures to investigate and resolve any such allegations and to impose disciplinary sanctions against individuals found responsible for violating the policy.

-The Office of Equity's administration of the Policy is conducted in accordance with Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and other applicable federal and state laws.
+The Office of Equity's administration of the policy is conducted in accordance with Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and other applicable federal and state laws.

-CU Denver | CU Anschutz will, upon written request disclose to the alleged victim of a crime of violence (as defined in section 16 of title 18, United States Code), or a non-forcible sex offense (i.e., incest or statutory rape) the report on the results of any disciplinary proceeding conducted by CU Denver | CU Anschutz against a student who is the alleged perpetrator of such a crime or offense.
-If the alleged victim is deceased as a result of the crime or offense, the next of kin of such victim shall be provided with the results if requested.
+CU Denver will, upon written request disclose to the alleged victim of a crime of violence (as defined in section 16 of title 18, United States Code), or a nonforcible sex offense (i.e., incest or statutory rape) the report on the results of any disciplinary proceeding conducted by CU Denver against a student who is the alleged perpetrator of such a crime or offense.
+If the alleged victim is deceased as a result of such crime or offense, the next of kin of such victim shall be provided with the results if requested.